-Mr C transferred his existing pension funds into a self-invested personal pension ('SIPP') with Mattioli Woods Limited ('Mattioli Woods').
-Mr C went on to make an investment which he says was unsuitable for him and lost all of its value.
-Mr C's complaint is that Mattioli Woods did not carry out adequate checks before accepting the investment into his SIPP.
+Mr A transferred some of his existing pension funds into a self-invested personal pension ('SIPP') with Mattioli Woods Limited ('Mattioli Woods').
+Mr A went on to make an investment which he says was unsuitable for him and lost all of its value.
+Mr A's complaint is that Mattioli Woods did not carry out adequate checks before accepting the investment into his SIPP.